 BIOGRAPHY

-Assaf Shoshan (born in 1973, Jerusalem).
-Photographer and video artist, Shoshan questions a world where boundaries appear and disappear endlessly.
-His portraits and landscapes reveal an enigmatic atmosphere, shrouded in mystery.
-Between reality and fiction, Shoshan’s work has a poetic impact, it explores a fundamental human dimension: the quest for identity, the feeling of exile and belonging.
+Assaf Shoshan (born in 1973 in Jerusalem) is a photographer and video artist whose work explores a world where borders endlessly appear and disappear, a world where time is felt differently.
+His portraits and landscapes evoke an enigmatic atmosphere, imbued with mystery and a sense of the unreal.
+Between reality and fiction, Shoshan’s work carries a poetic and contemplative dimension, while also being deeply political.
+It delves into fundamental human themes: the search for identity, the feeling of exile, and the sense of belonging.

-Shoshan’s works have been acquired by private collectors and state institutions across Europe, including the Centre Pompidou in Paris, the French National Contemporary Art Fund (FNAC), the Jewish Museum of Belgium in Brussels, the Musée Français de la Photographie in Bièvres, and the Israel Museum in Jerusalem.
-His work has been published in Motsa (Éditions Le Pavé dans la Mare, 2006) and Territoires de l’Attente (Diaphane Edi- tions, 2013).
+Shoshan’s works have been acquired by private collectors and public institutions across Europe, including the Centre Pompidou in Paris, the Musée de l’Histoire de l’Immigration, the National Contemporary Art Fund (FNAC), the Jewish Museum of Belgium in Brussels, the French Museum of Photography in Bièvres, and the Israel Museum in Jerusalem.
+His work has been published in Motsa (Éditions Le Pavé dans la Mare, 2006) and Territories of Waiting (Diaphane Editions, 2013).